github-anis-snoussi/CutCat/README.md

 This was a side project that I finished in parallel with other side projects and a full-time job, so it's far from perfect :
 - the flask server is extensivly using slow file i/o
 - image resizing/compressing could be done in React Native to reduce execution time
+- the UI could benefit from some changes
 - ...

 so any contribution will be appreciated, just open a PR and I will be more than happy to respond.